 In what circumstances can offences be taken into consideration?

-After admissions are made normally a list containing all of the offences is prepared by the police.
+After admission of the TICs is made at the police station, a list containing all of the offences is prepared by the police.
 Then the offender has the opportunity to inspect and sign it in affirmation.

 What type of offences can be taken into consideration?

-- Normally TICs will be offences of similar nature to the ones already appearing on the indictment.
-It is nevertheless possible to ask for consideration of a different type of offences, however, there is no guarantee that the judge will agree to take any such into account.
+Normally TICs will be offences of similar nature to the ones already appearing on the indictment.
+It is possible to ask for consideration of a different type of offences; however, there is no guarantee the judge will agree to take such into account.